 Overview Of Brasov, Romania

-Those who want to adventure themselves and love adrenaline, this is one of the places where you can find it, by paragliding, mountain climbing, skiing, skating (for some this sport might be a challenge).
+Those who love adrenaline, this is one of the places where you can find it, by paragliding, mountain climbing, skiing, skating (for some this sport might be a challenge).

 Brasov will for sure impress you with its views (especially if you look from near the top of a mountain, like I do whenever I visit).
 There are no words to describe how stunning this area is.